herkkules/herkkules/README.md

 >  - **Rugged System** ... design robust solutions that remain stable under stress, ensuring continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer of a system with no single points of failure.

 >  - **Elegant Function** is what characterises my Nordic approach.
-My principles of purpose, simplicity, and practicality ...
-Affective user experiences feel intuitive without drawing attention to themselves.
+My principles of purpose, simplicity, and practicality ensure affective user experiences that feel unomplicated.

 >  - **Maintainable software** is focused on simplifying until nothing more can be removed.
 Stubborn user-focus.